jesseilimi/Spatial_Data_Analysis/README.md

 ## Acknowledgements

-We would like to thank the metropolitan police for providing the crime data used in this analysis.
+I would like to thank the metropolitan police for providing the crime data used in this analysis.